microsoft/bedrock-cli/guides/project-service-management-guide.md

 ```

 As noted by the the documentation text, `helm-chart-*` and `helm-config-*` are
-both mutually exclusive configurations ie: you can _only_ use one set of
+both mutually exclusive configurations: you can _only_ use one set of
 configurations or the other.

 This section intends on documenting the various use cases for both sets of